 Cape Town in winter is a chance to experience South Africa’s stunning city by the sea in a different light.
-With fewer crowds, lower prices and cooler temperatures than in the summer months, you can also enjoy some unique experiences, from whale watching to the wildflower season, that you won’t find at other times of the year.
+With fewer crowds, lower prices and cooler temperatures than in the summer months, you can enjoy unique experiences, from whale watching to the wildflower season, that you won’t find at other times of the year.
+It’s not called the secret season for nothing!
+Updated 2025

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.